loginom/loginom-help-en-omegat/data/processors/normalization/README.md

 # Normalization

-**Normalization of field values** means data transformation by the kind that is the most suitable for algorithm processing.
+**Normalization of field values** means the data transformation by the kind that is the most suitable one for algorithm processing.

 Normalization configuration is available as a separate page in the following wizards:
 * [Linear regression](../datamining/linear-regression/README.md);